 - Red Baron: Back in her old postion, she was called "Meltdown Meryl"note , due to how she hides a short temper behind her cool attitude.

 - Wrench Wench: She serves as Special Section 3's mechanic.

 A 24 year-old member of the VTX Union, formerly with General Affairs before being reassigned to Special Section 3.
 She rides in the Carriax alongside Meryl.

 - Brutal Honesty: While she wants to fix this habit, she was given her nickname for a good reason.

 - Death Glare: Occasionally when she goes really blunt, it's accompanied with this trope, with the lower parts of her forehead darkening.

-- Older Than They Look: She's the same age as Meryl, but looks closer to Rami's age.
+- Older Than They Look: She's the same age as Meryl, but her self-admitted "baby face" makes her look closer to Rami's age.

-- Red Baron: She was called "Miss Straight" back in her old position due to a habit of giving really blunt opinions.
+- Red Baron: She was called "Miss Straight" back in her old position due to her habit of giving her really blunt opinions.